smartcontractkit/chainlink/integration-tests/README_SETH.md

 This approach simplifies the way transactions are handled, making them more predictable and easier to debug.
 Therefore, it is highly recommended that you wrap all contract interactions in that method.

-# Getting Event Data from Transactions
+## How to read Event Data from transactions
 Retrieving event data from transactions in Seth involves a few steps but is not overly complicated.
 Below is a Go function example that illustrates how to capture event data from a specific transaction:

 ```go